toshi0383/cmdshelf/README.md

 cmdshelf
 ---
-cmdshelf integrates your team's inherited awesome handy scripts like a book shelf.
+cmdshelf integrates your team's inherited awesome handy scripts like a bookshelf.

 # Requirements
 - Xcode8.3+